 For the uninitiated: Act 1 of Sunday in the Park with George begins with a blank stage—a white canvas—and follows the artist Georges Seurat as he obsessively pursues his artistic vision to the detriment of his relationship with Dot, a model, who is pregnant with his daughter.
 She leaves him, and the act concludes with a staged tableau that becomes the finished painting.
 Act 2 jumps forward 100 years to Seurat’s great-grandson George, an American inventor/sculptor presenting his latest work in the museum where La Grande Jatte hangs.
 This George is lost, cynical about the art world, and unsure of what to do next.
 He visits the island of La Grande Jatte and encounters a vision of Dot, dressed as she appears in Seurat’s painting, with flowered hat and parasol, who encourages him to persevere in his art, wherever it leads him.

 It’s important to note that the story is fiction and only very loosely based on elements of the real Seurat’s life.
 Most notably, the artist had no daughter but did have two sons, neither of whom survived infancy, and so never had a grandson.
 The mother of his children, Madeleine Knobloch, is believed to have entered his life in 1889, after he had completed A Sunday on La Grande Jatte—1884.
 She stayed with him until his death at age 31.
-Interestingly, Seurat’s mother did not know about his family until he showed up at her home with them one day shortly before his death.
+Interestingly, Seurat’s mother, whom he dined with regularly, did not know about his family until he showed up at her home with them one day shortly before his death.

 The show’s plot is just one element of what is largely a thematic work.
 In his music, Sondheim attempted to achieve the same sort of shimmering effect Seurat accomplished through what the painter called “chromo-luminarisme” (color-lightism), later known as pointillism.
 Seurat pioneered this technique through his own research into optical and color theory, concluding that tiny dabs of color, placed very closely together, could be blended by the eye rather than on the palate, resulting in the perception of what he believed to be even more brilliant colors—colors that seem to vibrate.